grodansparadis/vscp/tests/helperlib/README.md

-<h2>test_vesphelper</h2>
+# Unittests for the vssphelper code

-Test for the tcp/if interface and the libvscphelper library code.
+Unittests for the tcp/if interface of the vscp helper library code.